meilisearch/documentation/learn/advanced/asynchronous_operations.md

 ### Task objects

-Tasks are objects containing information that allow you to track its progress and troubleshoot problems when things go wrong.
+Tasks are objects containing information that allow you to track their progress and troubleshoot problems when things go wrong.

-A task object includes data not present in the original request, such as when the request was enqueued, the type of request, and an error code when the task fails:
+A [task object](/reference/api/tasks.md#task-object) includes data not present in the original request, such as when the request was enqueued, the type of request, and an error code when the task fails:

 ```json
 {